 Indonesian diplomats have said the activities would not only qualify as security breaches, but also as a serious violation of diplomatic norms and ethics.

-In Beijing Thursday, Chinese foreign ministry spokeswoman Hua Chunying demanded the United States explain its use of Australian embassies for spying.
+In Beijing on Thursday, Chinese foreign ministry spokeswoman Hua Chunying demanded the United States explain its use of Australian embassies for spying.